Flood-Excess-Volume/RiverDon/README.md

 *Caption (adapted from fig. 9 in Bokhove, Kelmanson, Kent (2018)): A graphical overview of the fraction of the FEV captured by the two flood-storage measures, reservoirs and leaky dams in the reservoir and Upper Don areas of the Don catchment, respectively, for (a) the summer-rainfall scenarios and (b) the winter-rainfall scenarios.
 Stacked vertically are the respective probability distributions, relative to the associated FEV, which is fixed for all scenarios.
 The blue shaded areas to the left of the thick, stepped, solid line denote the fractions of the FEV mitigated per scenario, to be read horizontally (e.g., 93.3% for (S3a)).
 The mean FEV (winter 44.08%, summer 43.25%) over all 7 scenarios and standard deviation (winter 17.51%, summer 16.38%) are indicated by thick and thin vertical dashed lines respectively.*

-## FEV Python analysis for 2007 and 2019 flood of the River Don in Sheffield and Doncaster
+## FEV Python analysis for 2007 and 2019 flood of the River Don in Sheffield and Rotherham

 Contributors: Zheming Zhang with Onno Bokhove

-## FEV analysis using Python/Excel for 2007 and 2019 floods of River Don (Rotherham and Sheffield)

 This work was first published in a report for the Data Science project at the University of Leeds.